What Is Peripheral Artery Disease (PAD)?

 Dr. Mark Creager

-At Dartmouth, through his contributions to the 2012 American College of Cardiology statements, he helped firmly establish Peripheral Artery Disease (PAD) as a systemic vascular disease rather than just a peripheral limb problem.
+At Dartmouth, through his contributions to the 2012 American College of Cardiology statements, he helped firmly establish Peripheral Artery Disease as a systemic vascular disease rather than just a peripheral limb problem.
 He pushed the cardiology community to treat Peripheral Artery Disease symptoms with the same seriousness as coronary artery disease.

 Dr. Alan Hirsch